NikKowPHP/social-brain/chapters/chapter-3.md

 Become a "Social Pain Detective."
 When you see a defensive reaction (in yourself or others), ask: *What social threat might they be perceiving right now?*

 ---
-### **Field Mission Log**
+### **Conductor's Logbook: Data Collection**

 Time to practice being a Social Pain Detective.

-**Your Mission:** Over the next few days, your mission is to observe one "social pain" event in the wild.
+**Your Experiment:** Over the next few days, your goal is to observe one "social pain" event in the wild.
-1.  **The Event:** Briefly describe a moment when you saw someone (or yourself) have a defensive or emotional reaction.
+1.  **The Data Point:** Describe a moment when you saw someone (or yourself) have a defensive or emotional reaction.
-2.  **The Detective Work:** What social threat might they have been perceiving?
+2.  **The Analysis:** What social threat might they have been perceiving?
 What was the specific data (words, tone, body language) that led to your hypothesis?
-3.  **Path to Adaptive:** How could becoming a 'Social Pain Detective' help you strengthen your least-dominant brain profile?
+3.  **Integration:** How could becoming a 'Social Pain Detective' help you strengthen your least-dominant brain profile?